 Your contrast_security.yaml file should reside in your application's directory so it is copied to the container file system.
-The path to write to stdout is /proc/1/fd/1.

 In the YAML file:

 - Replace <YourURL>, <YourUserName>, <YourAPIKey> and <YourServiceKey> with your values.
-Find your agent keys here (page 33). - · Enable rewrite caching and specify the path of the cache location. - · Specify the logging level. - You must also explicitly enable Protect or Assess if you choose to pre-compile with the Node.js agent rewriter CLI. (page 240).
+Find your agent keys here (page 33). - Enable rewrite caching and specify the path of the cache location. - Specify the logging level. - You must also explicitly enable Protect or Assess if you choose to pre-compile with the Node.js agent rewriter CLI. (page 244).